wrightmat/dnd-eberron/adventures/C03. Riddles of the Third Age/Future Adventure Concepts.md

 ##### [[Draakhorn]]

-Final item that allows all of the PCs to use their Dragon Masks to create a larger form to take on the obsidian dragons.
+Final item that allows all of the PCs to use their Dragon Masks to create a larger form to take on the topaz dragons.

-##### Obsidian Annihilator
+##### Topaz Annihilator

-This re-branded Topaz Annihilator from Fizban's should be the ultimate weapon that they get from defeating the obsidian dragons.
+This item from Fizban's should be the ultimate weapon that they get from defeating the topaz dragons.
 Or could give it earlier so they can use it on the final battle if it wouldn't entirely break the battle.
-Possibly it can't pierce obsidian dragon scales, since that's what powers it?
+Possibly it can't pierce topaz/obsidian dragon scales, since that's what powers it?

 ### DM Notes